wojciechmro/CV/readme.md

 ---

 ## Summary
-Data Science and NLP enthusiast and entrepreneur with 3 years of experience as a Python engineer, startup founder, researcher, and consultant.
+Data Science enthusiast and entrepreneur with 3 years of experience as a Python engineer, startup founder, researcher, and consultant.
 Skilled in business development, with a proven track record as a *Fiverr's Choice* awarded seller.
 A creative problem-solver with a love for bringing new ideas to life.
 Excited to meet you!

 ---